Roxie died at Summerkids Camp. Circumstances were shocking.

 The first responding deputy issued a Suspected Child Abuse Report later that day.
 Another party issued a similar report soon thereafter.
 EMS noted suspicious if not dubious counselor statements in their reports.

-DiMassa claimed all of the counselors were certified Red Cross lifeguards.
+DiMassa claimed all of the counselors were certified lifeguards.
 According to multiple records she knew they were certified without required training and testing.
 She said the counselors only looked away from Roxie for 10-15 seconds.
 Not only is it impossible to die from drowning in that time period, but one of the fraudulently certified counselors said she did not pay attention to Roxie for five minutes.
 Aquatics and health experts said the fraudulently certified counselors likely ignored Roxie’s drowning for more than five minutes.

-DiMassa failed to tell parents that not one of the four fraudulently certified counselors at the pool noticed Roxie floating dead.
+The camp owner-director failed to tell parents that not one of the four fraudulently certified counselors at the pool noticed Roxie floating dead.
 A counselor named Robert Antonucci allegedly spotted Roxie floating dead.
 Antonucci said he was upwards of 45 feet away and behind a fence.
 Roxie was reportedly floating beneath a basketball hoop located on the deck of the pool.
 Nobody can explain how Antonucci could see Roxie when the others who claim to be at the pool could not.

 This pool is not much larger than a good-sized backyard pool.
 Yet, not one of the 4 or 5 counselors who were supposed to be watching children spotted Roxie drowning or floating dead in the small shallow end.